-Currently, the Company does not have a formal dividend policy.
-Any payment of dividends will depend on the financial condition, capital expenditure plans, business expansion plans and liquidity of the Group.
+Currently, the Group does not have a formal dividend policy.
+No dividends were declared for the FYE 2023, aligning with our decision to conserve cash for our ongoing expansions.
+Any payments of dividends will depend on the financial condition, capital expenditure plans, business expansion plans and liquidity of the Group.